Tammy (film series): Tammy and the Doctor (1963)

 Tammy (Sandra Dee) goes with her, becomes a nurse's aide, and is wooed by a doctor (Peter Fonda).

 Tammy and the Millionaire (1967)

 A re-edit of four half-hour episodes of the Tammy TV series.
+The re-edited episodes were: Tammy Leaves Home, The Aristocratic Tates, The Tarleton Land Grant, and The Rivertyin’ of Billy Joe Morgan.

 Tammy Tarleton (Debbie Watson) had been raised on a houseboat by her grandpa (Denver Pyle) and Uncle Lucius (Frank McGrath) before being hired as a secretary for wealthy John Brent (Donald Woods).
 His neighbor, Lavinia Tate (Dorothy Green) was always trying to make Tammy look bad so that Brent's son, Steven (Jay Sheffield) will become interested in Mrs. Tate's daughter.
 But Mrs. Tate's plans always backfire, and Tammy ends up impressing Mr. Brent, and winning Steven's heart.